The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Templates located in the pub directory are served via HTTP.
 This behavior is built-in, no controllers are needed.
 For example, the template src/main/resources/templates/pub/foo.html will be served from the paths /foo and /foo.html by default.

-If your application is running, you can open your browser and hit: http://localhost:8080/hello?name=Martin
+Once your application is running, you can open your browser and navigate to: http://localhost:8080/hello?name=Martin

 For more information about Qute Web options, see the Qute Web guide.